recent

 Semicolon Usage 4

 EXAMPLE My grandmother is going on an AARP tour to Prague, Czech Republic; Vienna, Austria; and Stockholm, Sweden.
+(Semicolons are being used in order not to confuse the reader.)

 TO SUM UP

-3-You may need to use a semicolon (rather than a comma) before a coordinating conjunction to join independent clauses that contain commas.
+3. You may need to use a semicolon (rather than a comma) before a coordinating conjunction to join independent clauses that contain commas.

 Semicolon Worksheet